-- > 1 starting buoy and - > 5 orienteering points (crossed wooden boards or pipes), the last one marking the finish.
+- > 1 starting buoy and - > 5 orienteering points, the last one marking the finish.

 The course has a total length of 650 meters.

 The starting interval is 4 minutes and can be changed, if necessary, by the organisers.

 The competitors proceed around the course as shown on the diagram within certain time limits (Table II) and indicate that they have found each orienteering point by clearly pulling or spinning it.